trustdan/IBKR-API-Go-Python/documentation/IBKR-TWS-API-documentation.md

 ### Minimum Price IncrementCopy Location

 The minimum increment is the minimum difference between price levels at  which a contract can trade.
 Some trades have constant price increments  at all price levels.
 However some contracts have difference minimum  increments on different exchanges on which they trade and/or different  minimum increments at different price levels.
-In the contractDetails  class, there is a field ‘minTick’ which specifies the smallest possible  minimum increment encountered on any exchange or price.
+In the contractDetails  class, there is a field Ã¢â‚¬ËœminTickÃ¢â‚¬â„¢ which specifies the smallest possible  minimum increment encountered on any exchange or price.
 For complete  information about minimum price increment structure, there is the IB  Contracts and Securities search site, or the API function  EClient.reqMarketRule.

 The function [EClient.reqContractDetails](https://www.interactivebrokers.com/campus/ibkr-api-page/twsapi-doc/#request-contract-details) when used with a Contract object will return contractDetails object to  the contractDetails function which has a list of the valid exchanges  where the instrument trades.
-Also within the contractDetails object is a field called marketRuleIDs which has a list of “market rules”.
+Also within the contractDetails object is a field called marketRuleIDs which has a list of Ã¢â‚¬Å“market rulesÃ¢â‚¬Â.
 A market rule is defined as a rule which defines the minimum price increment  given the price.
 The market rule list returned in contractDetails has a  list of market rules in the same order as the list of valid exchanges.
 In this way, the market rule ID for a contract on a particular exchange  can be determined.

 - Market rule for forex and forex CFDs indicates default configuration (1/2 and  not 1/10 pips).
 It can be adjusted to 1/10 pips through TWS or IB  Gateway Global Configuration.
 - Some non-US securities, for  instance on the SEHK exchange, have a minimum lot size.
 This information is not available from the API but can be obtained from the IB Contracts and Securities search page.
 It will also be indicated in the error  message returned from an order which does not conform to the minimum lot size.